hyperupcall/blog/content/post/creating robotic teams website.md

 +++
-title = "Making a Website for My Robotics Competition" slug = "creating-website-for-robotics-club" author = "Edwin Kofler" date = 2019-05-14T22:58:47-07:00
+title = "Developing a Website for the Robotics Team" slug = "creating-website-for-robotics-club" author = "Edwin Kofler" date = 2019-05-14T22:58:47-07:00